Telerivet/cloud-script-example/README.md

 However, relative imports are always preferable because they allow you to use different branches for development and production code.

-For example, you could import the "dev" branch of this repository into Telerivet with the module ID `ext/example-dev`.
+For example, you could import the "dev" branch of this repository into Telerivet with the module namespace `ext/example-dev`.
 Then the "dev" branch can be tested by adding a Cloud Script API service like this:

 ```
 require('ext/example-dev/main');